 I partner with folks as a coach.
 Especially those in partnerships: co-directors and leadership teams.
 Two-to-four people.
 We design an engagement, explore values, assumptions and what’s needed to be in alignment – with themselves and each other.
 To show up fully and in partnership – minds, hearts, spirits, bodies – as leaders for their organization and for themselves.

 I also facilitate trainings and retreats, often with colleagues, with groups to have transformational experiences that include learning coaching practices and tools for leadership development, as relational/emotional intelligence enhancement, as team building and as methods for increasing effective communication, feedback and conflict navigation.

 And, I’m a co-founder of the WithIn Collaborative.
 My colleagues and I work with and in communities – and within ourselves – to re-imagine and re-design the systems that no longer serve us.
 We believe social change is systems change, liberation is possible, leadership is a team sport, self-awareness is foundational and this work is joyful.

-One of my With / In colleagues (Johnny Manzon-Santos) and I are offering The Coach Identity training for folks interested in gaining some coaching tools to support their leadership.
+One of my With / In colleagues (Johnny Manzon-Santos) and I designed an offering we call The Coach Identity training.
+This is for people interested in gaining some coaching tools to support their leadership.
 Please go to the With / In website if you are interested.

 The constants in all my work are:

 - Utilizing the power of coaching and coaching techniques for individual growth, awareness and healthy relationships with oneself, others and the planet.

 - Addressing the impact of racism and other systemic oppressions.

 - Centering the history and experience of Black, Indigenous and other marginalized communities to be aware of how racism and heteropatriarchy are embedded in our systems and institutions we’re a part of.
 And, how we change these systems to live in just and liberated communities.

 - Valuing transformation over transaction.

 - Acknowledging a key component of liberation is acknowledging our humanity: the wisdom of our incredible minds and also the wisdom of our bodies, spirits, emotions, ancestry – ALL of who and how we are.